-The ratio 3:0 for the current year is above the norm which means that the municipality will be able to pay its short term obligations with the available current assets.
-When comparing the current year ratio to the prior year of 3.3:1 it could be said it is stable, thus no indication of uncertainties on the liquidity of the municipality.
+The ratio 3:1 is above the norm which means that the municipality will be able to pay its short term obligations with the available current assets.
+When comparing the current year ratio to the prior year it is stable, thus no indication of uncertainties on the liquidity of the municipality.